vfx-rs/openexr-bind/openexr-rs/src/doc/technical_introduction.md

 Software that reads OpenEXR files ignores attributes it does not understand.

--   Easy-to-use C++ and C programming interfaces
+## Easy-to-use interfaces

-In order to make writing and reading OpenEXR files easy, the file format was designed together with a C++ programming interface.
 Two levels of access to image files are provided: a fully general interface for writing and reading files with arbitrary sets of image channels, and a specialized interface for the most common case (red, green, blue, and alpha channels, or some subset of those).
-Additionally, a C-callable version of the programming interface supports reading and writing OpenEXR files from programs written in C.

 Many application programs expect image files to be scan line-based and flat.
 With the OpenEXR programming interface, applications that cannot